Emergency Food Supplies & Food Storage: An Overview

 With that, MREs are the basics of long-lasting foods that are made to be compact but carry 24 or 72 hours' worth of nutrients.

-This makes it a great item to add to the bug-out sack or any 72-hour survival kit, as they generally accompany many meals in a single pack that can be blended or eaten all alone.
+This makes it a great addition to the bug-out sack or any 72-hour survival kit, as they generally contain many meals in a single pack that can be blended or eaten alone.

-MREs are likewise perfect to use in transient situations, for example, when you cannot depend on an emergency food source for a short time.
+MREs are likewise perfect for use in transient situations, such as when an emergency food source cannot be relied on for a short time.

 For this reason, most 72-hour survival packs will have an MRE or freeze-dried meal to go.